cbruiz/printhor/README.md

 Printhor is a generic and hardware-agnostic (firmware) framework for FDM printers, CNC, Engravers and robots implemented in Rust.

-Basically, it's a GCode interpreter capable to process a stream of GCodes (position and control orders), schedule them, compute a motion profile on the fly and finally perform the hardware level instructions (step pulses, PWM signals, ... or even dataframes broadcast for a dedicated breakboard) in real time.
+Basically, it's a GCode interpreter capable to process a stream of GCodes (position and control orders), schedule them, compute a motion profile on the fly and finally perform the hardware level instructions (step pulses, PWM signals, ... or even dataframes broadcast for a dedicated break-board) in real time.

 There are many productive firmwares in the community like gbrl, marlin, reprap, etc. Each single one have a concrete approach and guidelines.
 This one aims to provide a research environment for not strictly productive purpose, but a reliable platform with the following goals: